 Professional program staff work directly with counselors to provide guidance and support.
 All staff are certified in first aid and CPR and have been screened through the highest standards of child safety practices, including background checks.
-The Sherman Lake YMCA is accredited by the American Camp Association.
+The Sherman Lake YMCA is licensed through the State of Michigan and accredited by the American Camp Association.